 What to Do if Your Chameleon has Parasites

-If your chameleon shows any of the above signs, make an appointment to see your reptile veterinarian and bring a fresh (not older than 24 hours) sample of your chameleon’s feces with you for analysis.
+If your chameleon shows any of the above symptoms, make an appointment to see your reptile veterinarian and bring a fresh (not older than 24 hours) sample of your chameleon’s feces with you for analysis.

-You may also want to stop feeding your chameleon wild-caught bugs like grasshoppers and crickets as these are often how chameleons get infested with parasites in the first place.
+You may also want to stop feeding your chameleon wild-caught bugs like grasshoppers and crickets, as these are often how chameleons get infested with parasites in the first place.

 Metabolic Bone Disease (MBD)

 Pet chameleons are lovely creatures to have around.
 However, they are prone to illnesses just like any other pet.
 One of the most common diseases that can affect them is metabolic bone disease.
 It is quite serious and potentially painful, but thankfully treatable with proper care and attention.

 How to tell if your chameleon is dying from Metabolic Bone Disease?